ajvigil/csharp/book/chapter6/notes.md

 > ### Good practice:
 > - Unlike methods, operators do not appear in IntelliSense lists for a type.
 > - For every operator you define, make a method as well, because it may not be obvious to a programmer that the operator is available.

+---
+---
+## Implementing functionality using local functions

+Local functions are the method equivalent of local variables.
+- They are methods that are only accessible from within the containing method in which they have been defined.
+- In other languages, they are sometimes called **nested** or **inner functions**.
+> Local functions can be defined anywhere inside a method.